-Easter Island (Rapanui) is one of the most remote and enigmatic places on Earth.
-Paleoecological Research on Easter Island synthesizes the available paleoecological knowledge on Easter Island for the last millennia to pave the way towards an integrated interdisciplinary vision of the island’s environmental-ecological-cultural system as a complex functional unit.
+Users will find synthesized information on Easter Island from the last millennia that will help pave the way towards an integrated interdisciplinary vision of the island’s environmental-ecological-cultural system as a complex functional unit.
 Human and environmental deterministic views are avoided and the Easter Island enigmas are analyzed under a holistic perspective of continuous feedbacks and synergies among the different components of the system.

 - Provides the first synthesis of the available paleoecological knowledge on Easter Island

 - Furnishes clues on how to integrate paleoecological information with evidence from other disciplines

 - Addresses the complexity of the environmental-ecological-cultural system by analyzing the interactions (feedbacks and synergies) among its components

 Synthesizes the available paleoecological knowledge of Easter Island over the last millennia to pave the way towards an integrated interdisciplinary vision of the island's environmental-ecological-cultural system as a complex functional unit

 1. The island: Present conditions and paleoecological archives

 2. Before paleoecology: The enigmas of Easter Island

 3. The paleoecological pioneers and the rising of the ecocidal paradigm